Case study: three-tier accuracy on the TMDB demo

 |---|---|---|

-On this API, the middle tier is good enough for quotable queries.
-Observing sharing exactly (the expensive tier) does not measurably improve the price on the queries you can quote before they run.
-The expensive tier earns its keep only on the deep/repeated-load queries that no tier can quote pre-execution anyway, and those get an exact price the moment they actually run.
+On this API, T2’s sight already covers everything that happens to quotable queries.
+With almost no shared work in the schema, observing sharing exactly (T3) has nothing extra to see before execution.
+The sharing trace matters only on the deep/repeated-load queries that no tier can quote pre-execution anyway, and those get an exact price the moment they actually run.

 One important scope note: TMDB shares entities only lightly.
-Under heavy entity sharing the T2→T3 gap widens dramatically.
-That is the Northwind result, and it is why “the middle tier is enough” is a property of the schema, not a universal claim.
+Under heavy entity sharing, only the tier that watches the sharing can price the work.
+That is the Northwind result, and it is why the tier an API needs is a property of its schema, not a universal claim.

 On result-size effects